 - Invite Imagination.
 When a buyer is looking at your home, you want that buyer to be able to imagine himself/herself living there.
 Pack away your personal items and get rid of any and all clutter.
 Your personal items will distract the buyer from envisioning their own stuff there and the clutter will ground the buyer’s fantasy as a subtle reminder of the real world.

 - Eliminate Unattractive Smells.
 Sellers who have pets, teenagers, or smokers in their house may have developed an immunity to the smell these things create – an immunity that potential buyers may not have.
 Get an honest friend to help you assess your home’s aromatic challenges and put together a plan of action to get rid of bad smells and keep them gone.
 It is important to stick to your plan so that you can prevent unpleasant aromas that may be undetectable to you, but could also fundamentally transform a potential buyer’s impression of your home.
 Also be mindful of your cooking.
 If you have a showing at 5:30pm, there might be a better dinner option than fish.

 - Always Be Ready To Show.
 Most of the time you will have advance notice of a showing if you are working with a sales agent, but if your agent calls you up and asks if you can squeeze a showing in, you want to be able to say “Yes!” every single time.
 Every showing is critical.
 Best case scenario you get an offer.
-Worst case scenario you get feedback about what the potential buyers liked and disliked about your home.
+Worst case scenario you get another professional sales agent with his/her own sphere of influence inside to see how nice the place is!
 Showings are absolutely key to selling your house – very few people will take a chance buying a house without seeing it.